OmDwivedi1237/Cybersec-Presentation/src/index.md

 ## Why are these not the best for privacy?

-Well for one with a VPN your privacy can be easily broken, encrypted or not you can be very easily geolocated and fingerprinted and the other is that most of the time the VPN provider keeps a lot of information about you, like every page you visit, and obviously that is not good for your privacy.
+Well for one with a VPN your privacy can be easily broken, encrypted or not, you can be very easily geolocated and fingerprinted and the other is that most of the time the VPN provider keeps a lot of information about you, like every page you visit, and obviously that is not good for your privacy.